Bonn93/atlassian-kubernetes/jira/readme.md

 * .yaml files are ansible, .yml files are k8s manifests
 * envs.yaml contains most key settings used in the deployment

+# Notes:
+This deployment has been updated to use the official Atlassian Jira Software images.
+There's a few changes included in these from the prior images.
+As such, the configmaps are not required and do have some problems with how permissions are managed, but using ENVs & secrets is more secure.

+The k8s objects have been split into several files, this helps with troubleshooting as it makes identifcation of failures in each file more apparent.

+A example envs.yml file has been provided, this contains nearly all configurable options and tweaks.
+Feel free to extend this further by using Ansible {{}} jinja format.

+You should use an IngressController to properly manage sticky sessions and load balance traffic between pods.

 # StatefulSets
 * This deployment uses StatefulSets and is set to 1 replica.
 You can scale this deployment after the following is completed
 * Main DB, App and Licence is configured @ 1 replica